Dannyzen/gcp-functions-cron-http/readme.md

-# App Engine Cron with Google Cloud Functions for Firebase
+# App Engine Cron with Google Cloud Functions
 Google App Engine provides a Cron service.
-Using this service for scheduling and Google Cloud Pub/Sub for distributed messaging, you can build an application to reliably schedule tasks which can trigger Google Cloud Functions.
+Using this service for scheduling, you can build an application to reliably schedule tasks which can trigger Google Cloud Functions.

 This sample contains two components:

-* An App Engine application, that uses App Engine Cron Service to relay cron messages to Cloud Pub/Sub topics.
+* An App Engine application, that uses App Engine Cron Service to call Cloud Functions HTTP URLs with a specified Header for validation.

-* A sample Cloud Function which triggers hourly.
+* A sample Cloud Function which triggers hourly and checks for the specified validation Header.

 ## Configuration

-By default this sample triggers hourly, daily, and weekly.
+By default this sample triggers hourly.
 If you want to customize this schedule for your app then you can modify the [cron.yaml](/appengine/cron.yaml).

 For details on configuring this, please see the [cron.yaml Reference](https://cloud.google.com/appengine/docs/standard/python/config/cronref) in the App Engine documentation.

 ## Deploying

 The overview for configuring and running this sample is as follows:

 ### 1. Prerequisites